ForgerySleuth: Empowering Multimodal Large Language Models for Image Manipulation Detection: ForgeryAnalysis Dataset

 \section{ForgeryAnalysis Dataset}

 Our goal is to leverage existing M-LLMs to construct a high-quality dataset for IMD.
-We first describe how M-LLMs are utilized to generate initial clue analyses from various types of manipulated image sources in Subsection \ref{subsec:sft_data}.
+We first describe how M-LLMs are utilized to generate initial clue analyses from various types of manipulated image sources in Section \ref{subsec:sft_data}.
 These analyses are then meticulously refined by experts to create a high-quality dataset of 2,370 samples, which are used for the supervised fine-tuning (SFT) phase and the evaluation of M-LLMs.
-Subsection \ref{subsec:pt_data} describes our proposed data engine, which expands the 2k high-quality analysis instructions from Subsection \ref{subsec:sft_data} to 50k.
+Section \ref{subsec:pt_data} describes our proposed data engine, which expands the 2k high-quality analysis instructions from Section \ref{subsec:sft_data} to 50k.
 This expansion supports the pre-training phase while maintaining quality standards.
-Detailed statistics of our dataset, along with examples of tampering analysis instructions, are provided in the supplementary material.
+Detailed statistics of our dataset, along with examples of tampering analysis instructions, are provided in Section \ref{sec:appendices_dataset}.